dsampaolo/wordpress-to-laravel/readme.md

 - WP2LV_BLOG_URL : URL of the remote blog
 - WP2LV_CATEGORY_ID : ID of the category to replicate (parent)
-- WP2LV_RSS_URL : URL of the RSS feed for your Laravel application
+- WP2LV_RSS_URL (default /feed) : URL of the RSS feed for your Laravel application
-- WP2LV_LOCAL_BLOG_PATH : URL of the homepage of the blog on your Laravel app
+- WP2LV_LOCAL_BLOG_PATH (default /blog) : URL of the homepage of the blog on your Laravel app
+- WP2LV_IMPORT_LIMIT (default 20) : how many posts to import/sync

 In the configuration file, you will also find a local_img_storage_path variable, which defines the path where the post's images will be saved.

 That's it.
 Go to http://example.org/blog to visit your blog.